Separation of powers: Checks and balances

-Thomas Paine wrote about balances in Common Sense:

-Some writers have explained the English Constitution thus: the king, say they, is one, the people another; the peers are a house in behalf of the king, the Commons in behalf of the people; but this hath all the distinctions of a house divided against itself; and though the expressions be pleasantly arranged, yet when examined they appear idle and ambiguous [...] for as the greater weight will always carry up the less, and as all the wheels of a machine are put in motion by one, it only remains to know which power in the constitution has the most weight, for that will govern: and though the others [may] check the rapidity of its motion, yet so long as they cannot stop it, their endeavours will be ineffectual: The first moving power will at last have its way, and what it wants in speed is supplied by time.
+James Madison wrote about checks and balances in Federalist No. 51.
+For Madison, no government would be necessary if men were angels, but since men must govern men, the challenge is to have a government control both the governed and itself.
+While the government is primarily controlled by its dependence on the public, other precautions are necessary.
+Having rival interests creates "the defect of better motives" in both private and public life, displayed in distributing power to make everybody's private interests defend public rights through checking each other.

-Importantly, Thomas Paine rejected the theory that English liberty was secured by constitutionally guaranteed checks and balances.
-Denouncing the whole notion of checks and balances, at least as far as the English constitution was concerned, Paine articulated the case for republican virtue as follows:

-[T]he plain truth is that it is wholly owing to the constitution of the people and not to the constitution of the government that the crown is not as oppressive in England as in Turkey.
+Thomas Paine wrote about balances in Common Sense.
+According to Paine, two houses on behalf of the king and the people respectively creates a house divided against itself.
+While "pleasantly arranged", this system will end up being dominated by the power made strongest in the constitution.
+Other powers can check its speed, but they will be ineffectual if they cannot stop it.
+Importantly, Paine rejected the theory that English liberty was secured by constitutionally guaranteed checks and balances.
+He denounced the whole notion of checks and balances, at least as far as the English constitution was concerned, in that "it is wholly owing to the constitution of the people and not to the constitution of the government that the crown is not as oppressive in England as in Turkey."

+Checks and balances, such as veto rights in a separation of powers systems can result in gridlock when veto players in each of the branches are not aligned.

 Theories of division of state power

 There are different theories about how to differentiate the functions of the state (or types of government power), so that they may be distributed among multiple structures of government (usually called branches of government, or arms).
 There are analytical theories that provide a conceptual lens through which to understand the separation of powers as realized in real-world governments (developed by the academic discipline of comparative government); there are also normative theories, both of political philosophy and constitutional law, meant to propose a reasoned (not conventional or arbitrary) way to separate powers.
 Disagreement arises between various normative theories in particular about what is the (desirable, in the case of political philosophy, or prescribed, in the case of legal studies) allocation of functions to specific governing bodies or branches of government.
-How to correctly or usefully delineate and define the 'state functions' is another major bone of contention.
+How to correctly or usefully delineate and define the 'state functions' is another major point of contention.

+A government with a high degree of separation stands in contrast to systems where one person or branch plays a significant part in the exercise of more than one function (i.e. fusion of powers) or when one branch holds unlimited state power (i.e. unified power) and delegates its powers to other organs as it sees fit, as is the case in communist states.